katsuhiko/first-slack/README.md

 # First Slack

-A Serverless Module for the [Serverless Framework](http://www.serverless.com/) featuring a SlackBot sample application.
+A Serverless Module for the [Serverless Framework](http://www.serverless.com/) featuring a SlackBot simple application.

 # Set up